 NATIONAL GYMNASTICS DAY

-Observe National Gymnastics Day on the third Saturday in September.
-The day focuses on a sport that the Greeks developed in the 5th century B.C.
+On the third Saturday in September, National Gymnastics Day focuses on a sport the Greeks developed in the 5th century B.C.

+Share stories about celebrated gymnasts, or encourage a gymnast you know.
 Attend a gymnastic competition near you.
 Share your experiences in gymnastics.
-Use #NationalGymnasticsDay to post on social media.
+While you’re cheering on your favorite gymnast, be sure to take photos and video.
+Share them using #NationalGymnasticsDay to post on social media.

 NATIONAL GYMNASTICS DAY HISTORY

 Gymnastics Day began in 1998 as a way to encourage gymnasts and bring awareness about the sport.